ozanj/naed_presentation/index.md

 Why focus on public research universities:
 - Historic mission of social mobility for state residents
-- Decline in state funding, growth in nonresident enrollment (Jaquette & Curs, 2015)
+- Decline in state funding, growth in nonresident enrollment (Jaquette and Curs, 2015)
 - What are they doing to get all these nonresident students?
 More effort recruiting nonresidents than residents?

 Why N=15?
 Why these 15 universities?